Slamy/Wiki_MiSTer/Core-configuration-string.md

 The configuration string is stored in the variable *CONF_STR* of the *emu* module.
 This variable is passed to the *hps_io* module that handles sending it to the processor to be read when necessary.

 Each line of the configuration string is delimited with a semicolon.
-The first line is the core name followed by semicolon and parameters for F option.
-F option can be skipped by second semicolon if no F is required or you want to use other than 1st line for F option.
+The first line is the core name followed by 2 semicolons.

 Here are the follow valid options for the menu ([] - means optional parameter):
 * T{Index},{Name} - Trigger button.
 This is a simple button that will pulse HIGH of specified {index} bit in status register.
 A perfect example of this is for a reset button. {Name} is the text that describes the button function.